-The Centre on the Politics of Energy Security (CEPES) is an officially constituted centre of the School of Oriental and African Studies (SOAS), within the Department of Politics and International Studies.
-The rationale for the creation of the CEPES is to provide a forum for SOAS scholars who work on energy security issues.
+The Centre on the Politics of Infrastructure and Energy Security (CEPIES) is an officially constituted centre of the School of Oriental and African Studies (SOAS), within the Department of Politics and International Studies.
+The rationale for the creation of the CEPIES is to provide a forum for SOAS scholars who work on energy security issues.

 - to foster research links between the Department of Politics and International Studies (working as a part of the Faculty of Law and Social Sciences (FLSS)) and academic, practitioner, advocacy, and policy communities across London, the UK, the EU, and internationally in relevant areas of international relations, political science and related fields on themes relevant to the Centre’s research areas;